Kyrgyzstan: Political system

 The 1993 constitution defines the form of government as a democratic unicameral republic.
 The executive branch includes a president and prime minister.
 The parliament currently is unicameral.
 The judicial branch comprises a supreme court, local courts and a chief prosecutor.

 In March 2002, in the southern district of Aksy, five people protesting the arbitrary arrest of an opposition politician were shot dead by police, sparking nationwide protests.
 President Askar Akayev initiated a constitutional reform process which initially included the participation of a broad range of government, civil and social representatives in an open dialogue, leading to a February 2003 referendum marred by voting irregularities.

 The amendments to the constitution approved by the referendum resulted in stronger control by the president and weakened the parliament and the Constitutional Court.
-Parliamentary elections for a new, 75-seat unicameral legislature were held on 27 February and 13 March 2005, but were widely viewed as corrupt.
-The subsequent protests led to a bloodless coup on 24 March 2005, after which Akayev fled the country with his family and was replaced by acting president Kurmanbek Bakiyev.
+Parliamentary elections for a new, 75-seat unicameral legislature were widely viewed as corrupt.
+The subsequent protests led to a bloodless coup on 24 March 2005, after which Akayev fled the country with his family and was replaced by acting President Kurmanbek Bakiyev.

-On 10 July 2005, acting president Bakiyev won the presidential election in a landslide, with 88.9% of the vote, and was inaugurated on 14 August.
-However, initial public support for the new administration substantially declined in subsequent months as a result of its apparent inability to solve the corruption problems that had plagued the country since its independence from the Soviet Union, along with the murders of several members of parliament.
-Large-scale protests against president Bakiyev took place in Bishkek in April and November 2006, with opposition leaders accusing the president of failing to live up to his election promises to reform the country's constitution and transfer many of his presidential powers to parliament.
+In July 2005, Bakiyev won the presidential election in a landslide with 88.9% of the vote.
+However, initial public support for his administration substantially declined in subsequent months as a result of its apparent inability to solve the corruption problems that had plagued the country since its independence from the Soviet Union, along with the murders of several members of parliament.
+Large-scale protests against Bakiyev took place in Bishkek in April and November 2006, with opposition leaders accusing the president of failing to live up to his election promises to reform the country's constitution and transfer many of his presidential powers to parliament.